 Security & Privacy

 Security is a core principle of Certifylize.
-This page describes technical and organizational measures at a high level.
-For details about personal data processing, see the Privacy Policy.
+This page describes technical and organizational measures at a high level—without exposing sensitive implementation details.
+For personal data processing details, see the Privacy Policy.

 1. Core principles

-• Integrity: Records are designed to remain traceable and make later changes detectable (depending on setup via checksums/references).
+• Integrity: Records are designed to remain traceable and make later changes detectable (e.g., via checksums/references, depending on setup).

 • Confidentiality: Access to protected areas is role- and permission-based.
 Data access follows a “need-to-know” principle.